ProjectEvergreen/greenwood/www/pages/docs/configuration.md

 };
 ```

-> Please note the trailing `/` here as for ESM, a path must end in a `/` for directories.
+> Please note the trailing `/` here as for ESM, as paths must end in a `/` for directories.